csdms/pymt/docs/quickstart.rst

     :scale: 75%
     :alt: Mean daily water discharge from the Hydrotrend model.

-A more detailed example of using Hydrotrend can be found in the :doc:`notebooks/hydrotrend` Jupyter Notebook.
+A pair of more detailed examples of using Hydrotrend can be found in the :doc:`examples` section.
 An expanded description of the *pymt* methods used in this example can be found in the :doc:`usage` section.